MOT and MOT Plus Health Checks

 Make sure that you are well hydrated before your appointment.

-Your blood test results will be back in 48 hours
+Next - Your blood test results will be back in 48 hours!

-They will discuss your blood results and any health concerns that you have.
+They will discuss your MOT health check blood results and any health concerns that you have.

-If you need any further appointments or follow up investigations these can be arranged at an additional cost.
+If you then need any further appointments or follow-up investigations, these can be arranged at an additional cost.

-We will compile your MOT Health Check report and email it to you within 48 hours.
+Finally, we will compile your MOT Health Check report and email it within 48 hours.

 Frequently Asked Questions